My insomnia

 The resting metabolism of the experimental group increased from 2,038 calories (per 24 hours) to 3,044 calories (per 24 hours).
 The control group’s resting metabolism went from 2,005 to vs. 2,560 calories.

-There’s a high-tech wellness center near my house claiming that cold burns more calories, and after reading the marketing materials, my brother exclaimed that it burns “400 calories a session!”
+There’s a high-tech wellness center near my house claiming that cold burns more calories—”400 calories a session!”

 What my doctor recommended that actually worked